Andre-L-Melo/R_Language-Data_Analytics/Customer_Churn_Analytics/Readme.md

 Number of Fisher Scoring iterations: 6
 ```
-Note that, the deviance residuals represent the square root of the contribution that each data point has to the overall Residual Deviance.
+Note the deviance residuals represent the square root of the contribution that each data point has to the overall Residual Deviance.
 Thus, deviance residuals are analogous to the residuals in ordinary least squares.
-When we square these residuals, we get the Sums of Squares used to asses how well a model fits the data.
+When we square these residuals, we get the Sums of Squares used to assess how well a model fits the data.

-For Logistic Regression the equation for deviance residuals is based on the distances between the data and the best fitting line.
+For a Logistic Regression Model, the equation for deviance residuals calculates the distances between the data and the best fitting line.
 We usually use them to identify outliers.

 Imagine a Logistic Regression as a function.
-The point where this function intercept y is called "Intercept", in this case is equal to -0.809621.
-Then when have the Standard Error, equal to 0.9828, the z - value (estimated intercept divided by the standard error) equal to -0.824 and the p-value (the area under a standard normal curve that is further than -0.824 standard deviations away from 0. ).
+The point where this function intercept y is called "Intercept" in this case, is equal to -0.809621.
+Then the Standard Error will be  0.9828, the z - value (estimated intercept divided by the standard error) equal to -0.824, and the p-value (the area under a standard normal curve that is further than -0.824 standard deviations away from 0. ).

-The second coefficient is the slope, it means that for every change in the customer gender, the log(odds of churn) decreases by 0.027853.
+The second coefficient is the slope, where for every change in the customer gender, the log(odds of churn) decreases by 0.027853.

-So, we considered that, these variables that present a z-value greater than 2 (or -2), normaly will have a small p-value, and so, are significant to our target variable.
+So, we considered that these variables that present a z-value greater than 2 (or -2), will have a small p-value, and so, are significant to our target variable.

 ### Variance Analysis with ANOVA

 An algorithm is nothing more than a step sequence to be executed towards a problem.
-When you executed a Machine Learning algorithm, what you obtain is a mathematical equation, that needs to be completed with its coefficients.
+When you train a Machine Learning algorithm, what you obtain is a mathematical equation, that needs its coefficients.
 To obtain this complete mathematical equation, we need to feed the algorithm with data, in other words, train the algorithm.
 During the training, the algorithm will find the best coefficients to completed its equation.

-So, in the previous step we have trained an algorithm with all features from the original data (after the cleaning process, of course).
+So, in the previous step, we have trained an algorithm with all features from the original data (after the cleaning process, of course).

 But, the question is, how do we know which are the best variables?

 Well, to answer that question we can do some Variance Analysis, where it is possible to check which are the most important variables for our Machine Learning Model.

-R has a function called *ANOVA* which is used to compute variance analysis for one or more predictive models.
+R has a function called ANOVA which is used to compute variance analysis for one or more predictive models.

 ``` r
 anova(LogModel, test="Chisq")